 Youth terms of office are 1 year.

 Board Officers have the responsibility to conduct business that directly affects the Horse Council membership, including those matters delegated to the associations ‘committees.
 The board will also work in conjunction with the 4-H Staff on concerns, attendance, and safety issues as they arise.

+ADULT PRESIDENT:

-ADULT PRESIDENTAssists the Youth President preside over 4-H Horse Council meetings
+Assists the Youth President preside over 4-H Horse Council meetings

 Votes to break a tie